 Order – Qualifying order is determined by a blind draw.

 Warmup laps – Each car is permitted two warmup laps prior to the timed qualification laps.
 Race director may permit additional warmup laps if deemed necessary.

-Green flag laps – A qualification attempt consists of two consecutively timed laps.
+Green-flag laps – A qualification attempt consists of two consecutively timed laps.
 The aggregate time is recorded as the official qualifying time for the car, with the fastest aggregate time earning the pole position.

 Missed attempts – Each car is permitted to leave the staging pit one time only.